YuanheZ/lean-stat-learning-theory/vibe-recipe/README.md

 - Makes debugging and iteration easier
 - Improves code modularity and reusability

-### Step 2: Provide Declaration Context Efficiently
+### Step 2: Design High-Quality Prompts

+The initial instructions for agents should include possibly-needed local declarations identified by human and a well-written proof for formalization.
+We provide an example in `EXAMPLE-INSTRUCTIONS.md`.

 For **project-local, pre-compiled declarations**:
 - Write only the signatures of possibly-needed declarations in your instructions